The-Gate-Project/Nanstein/Readme.md

 - New componant FRENCH ONLY with several new items by deratiseur
 - Corrections for items

+V2.2:

-V2.2: Completed english translation by Deratiseur
+- Completed english translation by Deratiseur
+- Completed castellano translation by AlaisFcZ